mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 1. Learn about the relationship between classes.

-1. How constructors and destructors get executed .
+1. How constructors and destructors get executed.

 ### Prerequisites